 - 3.1 Students and Child Students are not normally permitted to undertake distance learning courses.
 However, due to the current exceptional circumstances, we will not consider it a breach of sponsor duties to offer distance learning to existing students in the UK or who have chosen to return overseas but wish to continue their current studies. - 3.2 New international students who have been granted permission under the Student or Child Student routes but have been unable to travel to the UK are permitted to undertake distance learning and sponsorship does not need to be withdrawn. - 3.3 New international students who have not yet applied for permission under the Student or Child Student routes but want to start a course which they intend to begin overseas by distance learning, before travelling to the UK to transition to face-to-face learning, must be sponsored and be granted permission under the Student or Child Student routes before travelling.
-They may either apply for permission on the Student or Child Student route before their course starts or before they travel to the UK, either is acceptable. - 3.4 New international students outside the UK who have not yet applied for a visa but wish to commence a course by distance learning from outside the UK, do not need to travel to the UK and therefore do not require sponsorship under the Student or Child Student routes. - 3.5 International students in the UK can also continue existing courses or commence new courses of study by distance learning.
-Distance learning will be permitted for the entirety of the 2020/21 academic year.
+They may either apply for permission on the Student or Child Student route before their course starts or before they travel to the UK, either is acceptable. - 3.4 New international students outside the UK who have not yet applied for a visa but wish to commence a course by distance learning from outside the UK and who do not intend to travel to the UK to transition to face-to-face learning, do not require sponsorship under the Student or Child Student routes. - 3.5 International students in the UK can also continue existing courses or commence new courses of study by distance learning.
+Distance learning will be permitted for the entirety of the 2020/21 academic year, until 27 September 2021.
 This includes blended learning for the duration of the 2020/21 academic year, where some study is undertaken in person and some study is undertaken remotely.
-The concession will be reviewed prior to the end of the 2020/21 academic year.